GenomicDataInfrastructure/standard-operating-procedures/sops/european-level/GDI-SOP0007_SOP-template-creation.md

     step6 --> step8
     step7 --> step8
-    step8 -->|Authors are given the SOP draft| step9 step9 -->|Authors are requested to fill the draft| step10
+    step8 -->|Authors are given the SOP draft| step9 step9 -->|Authors are requested to fill in the draft| step10

     step-mb1 -->|Requested\nchanges| r1
     r1 -->|Amendments| step-mb1